Abuelodelanada/jujumate/README.md

 ### Secrets browser (`Shift+S`)
 Lists all secrets visible in the current model.
 Select a secret to see its metadata (owner, revision, rotation policy, timestamps).

+### Log viewer (`Shift+L`)
+Streams live log entries from the current model.
+Use `/` to filter by text.

 ### Relation Data inspector
 Press `Enter` on any relation in the Status tab to open a databag viewer showing the application-level and unit-level relation data for both sides of the relation.
+Press `y` to copy the full content to clipboard.

 ### App Config viewer
 Press `Enter` on any application in the Status tab to inspect its current configuration values.